Frequently asked questions from investors

 Venture capital consists of funds invested into companies in the early stages of their development.
 Private equity capital comprises investments into companies in the late stages of their development as well as in mature companies.

-Results demonstrating a fund’s long-term profits and rate of return
+Results demonstrating a fund’s long-term profitability and rate of return

 Total amount an investor has undertaken to invest into a fund.
 This amount is invested not all at once but gradually based on capital calls from the fund’s manager at such times as the fund intends to buy new companies.